HOW TO INCREASE MILK SUPPLY FAST

 Different foods also promote an increase in your milk supply because they can help stimulate your milk-making hormone.
 Some of these foods include barley, oatmeal, garlic, fennel, ginger, and green papaya.
 (Don’t worry, your baby won’t mind your garlic breastmilk–probably.)

 Dark beer has been known to increase milk supply, but it’s actually the brewer’s yeast and barley that help stimulate prolactin.
 Drinking one low-proof beer a day is not going to harm your little one, but drinking alcohol in general can decrease your milk supply over a period of time.
-Alex has an excellent article on breastfeeding and alcohol so you can make an educated decision if you decide to drink.
 You can also buy alcohol-free dark beer, or get barley in other forms.

 Massaging your breasts has a ton of benefits and can help with an increase in milk supply.
 It helps clear your milk ducts so your milk can flow more freely, helps with engorgement, plus it just feels GOOD.